gianter/monster/monster/README.md

 ###Design purpose

-introduce a new architecture and development process for Enterprise Mobile Application, <br/>keeping all of resource in remote server so that the application upgrade automatically.
+To introduce a new architecture and development process for Enterprise Mobile Application, we can keep all of resource in remote server so that the application upgrade automatically.

 ###Open source or proprietary software